 “She’s not lazy, she’s given up because she has no coping skills to manage being this far past her OWN expectations.
 I was her.
 Went from straight A’s to failing out because as high school got harder, I couldn’t cope.
 I’d never had to really try before and had zero study or learning habits to navigate harder classes.
 I also didn’t know how to be less than a straight A student.
 I didn’t like that person so I decided I WAS A FAILURE.
 Then I set out to prove myself right.
 Not trying was a strategy to avoid judgement.
 You see trying and failing was something I couldn’t handle (I grew up in a very critical home) so if I didn’t try and failed, there was less anyone could cut me apart about.
 Let me be VERY clear, I never stopped caring about my grades, but I was drowning and had no skills or support to get myself out of that hole.
 My parents kept saying how lazy I was and telling how I was failing their expectations, which only fed my internal story of being a failure more.
 I needed a reset, for everything to stop and I needed support.
 I never got that so I limped through to the end of the school year, failing a few classes and a suicide attempt, and took the summer to regroup myself, deciding I NEVER wanted to feel that way again.
 The next year I got straight A’s again but setting myself up with habits that worked without any outside support or encouragement.
 There’s more going on for your daughter than you think.
 Please reconsider your approach ”

 I shared my story in detail with Maureen Towns on her Broken Open podcast.
 I hope it helps you understand your teen’s perspective and experience to create a better connection with them.
-If this resonates with you, join me and other caring parents in my FREE Facebook community where I’m LIVE every Wednesday at 6:30pmPT answering questions and providing tips and resources.
+If this resonates with you, join my FREE masterclass below and learn my 3 pillars for creating an honest, connected relationship that lasts a lifetime, WITHOUT having to be a perfect parent.